RSO9192/conda_R/README.md

 [You can also install RStudio outside your environment](https://stackoverflow.com/questions/38534383/how-to-set-up-conda-installed-r-for-use-with-rstudio) so that it can be used for any R versions if you are using multiple environments

 ## Solving dependencies issues
-If you install packages with install.packages and you encounter problem with dependencies or others, the best way is trying rhumba, the R package manager.
+If you install packages with install.packages and you encounter problem with dependencies or others, the best solution is trying [rhumba](https://github.com/mamba-org/rhumba), the R package manager.
 To install it, open a terminal and type

 ```
 conda activate first_env # activate env